karaganis/influencemapping.org/practices/index.md

 ## Organise
-_Investigating, analysing and finding more about your problem goes hand in hand with how you organise and structure your data.
+_Investigating, analysing and finding more about your issue goes hand in hand with how you organise and structure your data.
 It determines how your project is experienced by your audience but it will also have a lot of impact on the type of technology you&#39;ll need._
   * <a href="http://influencemapping.org/practices/model-data" target="_blank">Model Data</a>: _How to choose a model to organise your data_
   * <a href="http://influencemapping.org/practices/integrate-data" target="_blank">Integrate Data</a>: _Transforming and joining data from different sources_
   * <a href="http://influencemapping.org/practices/analyse-data" target="_blank">Analyse Data</a>: _How to analyse your data?_